 “That forecast for 28 million harvest for 2021, that’s actually for an odd year that’s quite a bit below what we’ve seen in most recent years with the exception of 2019,” Piston said.
 “And in 2019, the parent year for 2021’s return, that was the first year in a long time where we saw a really poor odd-year harvest.”

 Pink salmon spawn two years after they’re born.
 Southeast has been in a cycle of weak returns for even years but better numbers in the odd years.
-This year’s catch wound up at eight point one million pinks (8.1 million), roughly the same harvest from two years ago.
+This year’s catch wound up at 8.1 million pinks, roughly the same harvest from two years ago.
 The region hasn’t seen catches that low since 1976.

 Fish and Game’s forecast is based in part on trawl surveys that catch young pinks heading to sea each year.
 Those are conducted in partnership with NOAA Fisheries researchers in the northern panhandle.